-I heard something interesting as I savored my morning coffee, while watching the news.
-Nordstrom, one of the most prestigious names in retail is departing from its usual store format and opening up new locations that don’t stock inventory.
-Understandably, my curiosity was peaked when I heard this startling bit of news.
-As it turns out, even Nordstrom is feeling heat from Amazon.
+I heard something interesting as I savored my morning coffee, while reviewing some older news pieces that are marketing or sales related.
+Nordstrom, one of the most prestigious names in retail was departing from its usual store format and opening up new locations that don’t stock inventory (this was in 2018).
+Understandably, my curiosity was peaked when I heard this startling bit of news back then, and I wondered (now) how things were working out.
+As it turns out, even Nordstrom was feeling heat from Amazon.
 The trendy stores which are called Nordstrom Local have a nail salon and juice bar—but no racks of clothing.
 The purchase transaction between the customer and Nordstrom happens online prior to the shopper coming into the store.
 When the customer arrives, a sales associate assists them with fittings and provides the personalized service the purchaser requires.

 Creating a Unique Niche

 Nordstrom has built its reputation on over-the-top customer service.
 The company saw opportunity where Amazon can’t currently go – offering a personalized in-store experience.
 The small, 3,000 sq.-ft. stores cater to millennial shoppers who want more from an in-person experience than is typically offered in a brick-and-mortar store.
 Survey’s indicate that 66% of customers say that valuing their time is the most important aspect of customer service.
 Nordstrom is a great example of an old school retailer who has continued to evolve and exceed customer expectations even when faced with intense competition from Amazon.

 What You Can Learn from Nordstrom